-Several provisions of the Patient Protection and Affordable Care Act—the health care reform legislation signed into law by President Obama on March 23, 2010—will help individuals with Alzheimer's disease and other dementias, as well as their caregivers.
+Several provisions of the Patient Protection and Affordable Care Act — the health care reform legislation signed into law by President Obama on March 23, 2010 — helps individuals living with Alzheimer's disease and other dementias, as well as their caregivers.
 Learn about them here.
-Please note that various parts of the health care reform law will be implemented at various times over the next few years.
+Please note that various parts of the health care reform law will be implemented at various times.
 This page will be updated regularly as more information on specific provisions becomes available.

 Consumer health insurance website

-The Department of Health and Human Services has launched a new, easy-to-navigate website — English and Spanish — to help individuals find what health insurance options are available in their communities.
+The Department of Health and Human Services has an easy-to-navigate website — English and Spanish — to help individuals find what health insurance options are available in their communities.

 Medicare and the health care reform law